ENG1-Group-9-2024/Heslington-Hustle-Info/README.md

 [Repo](https://github.com/JamesLawson01/Heslington-Hustle-Group-9.git)

 ### Licences
-All liceneces can be found in Impl1.pdf.
+All licences can be found in Impl1.pdf.